A few years ago when I bought my first RV bike rack, I went into it a bit recklessly.

 The Stromberg Carlson is the unicorn in the pack.
 It is a front mount rack receiver for those happy campers who want to foist their bikes onto this section of the trailer.
 If you have an A-frame trailer, this is probably one of the best trailer tongue mount adaptors in the business.

 There are several advantages to this particular position.
-The front portion of the camper or trailer has a smoother ride than the rear, due to the favorable position of the axle and suspension.
-Most car mount racks are not rated for RV use because of the bumpy ride quality.
-The Stromberg Carlson circumvents this limitation and makes more bike racks compatible with your motorhome or 5th wheel trailer.
+The front portion of the motorhome has a smoother ride than the rear, due to the favorable position of the axle and suspension.
+Most car hitch mount bike carrier are not rated for RV use because of the bumpy ride quality.
+The Stromberg Carlson circumvents this limitation and makes more bike racks compatible with your motorhome or 5th wheel.